-An object in the Physical layer of a repository that groups different schemas.
+An object in the Physical layer of an Oracle BI repository that groups different schemas.
 A catalog contains all the schemas (metadata) for a database object.

 physical display folder

 Folders that organize objects in the Physical layer of an Oracle BI repository.
 They have no metadata meaning.